fooof-tools/fooof/CONTRIBUTING.md

 ## Project Conventions

-All code that is to be added to FOOOF must follow the code conventions of the project.
+All code contributed to the module should follow these conventions:

 1. Code Requirements
     * All code should be written in Python, and run on the minimum required version that is noted in the README